 Health Savings Accounts (HSAs)

-Health Savings Accounts (HSAs) are championed for their triple tax-advantage.
+Health Savings Accounts (HSAs) are championed for their triple tax advantage.
 Not only can you fund this account with pre-tax dollars, but it allows for tax-free growth and tax-free withdrawals when spent on qualifying medical expenses.
-Because accountholders are not required to withdrawal funds at the end of each year, these types of accounts can double as retirement savings account.
+Because accountholders are not required to withdraw funds at the end of each year, these types of accounts can double as a retirement savings account.

 Unfortunately, these accounts are only available to individuals with high-deductible health insurance plans, whether they access them through their employers or purchase them independently.